 Texas Legal Information

-In June of 2015, Governor Abbot signed SB 399, The Texas Compassionate Use Act.
-This law allows access to some patients to low-THC cannabis.
+In June of 2015, Governor Abbot signed SB 339, The Texas Compassionate Use Act.
+This law allows access to some patients to low-THC cannabis (.5%).
 Unlike many other CBD Laws this act also allows for dispensing organizations to cultivate, process and distribute this medical cannabis.
+These dispensing organizations will be overseen by the Texas Department of Public Safety.

-Another significant difference between Texas and other states' medical cannabis laws is that SB 399 establishes a sort of parallel prescription system in which registered physicians record such information as patient dosage and amounts.
+Another significant difference between Texas and other states' medical cannabis laws is that SB 339 establishes a sort of parallel prescription system in which registered physicians record such information as patient dosage and amounts.
 This prescription would be taken to a dispensing organization to be filled.
+While this bill uses "prescription" physicians can only recommend cannabis under federal law.

 In This Section